AAMA7/AAMA7.github.io/README.md

 # Data science portfolio by Abdullah Al Minhaj ali

-This portfolio will briefly explain the projects undertaken for data analysis and exploration of machine learning models.
-Most will be aimed to be related to businesses in the fintech sector.
+This portfolio will briefly explain the projects undertaken for data analysis and exploration/improvement of machine learning models Most will be aimed to be related to businesses in the fintech sector.
 However, some projects will look at other case scenarios.
 You may recognize some datasets :)

-## Projects undertaken under a University syllabus
+## Projects

 ### Predicting depression levels